Turf melting out: Disease cycle

-Dreshslera poae fungus overwinters on the lower portion of the grass plant in the crowns and roots.
+Drechslera poae fungus overwinters on the lower portion of the grass plant in the crowns and roots.
 Survival in winter is by conidia and dormant mycelia in infected live plant tissue and saprophytically in dead tissue, such as thatch and mat.
 The pathogen has also been known to overwinter in the dead thatch layer under the turfgrass.
 Once spring arrives with cool, wet weather, the fungus begins to thrive.
 Sporulation then occurs on the infected leaves and continues to reproduce as long as the cool, wet conditions persist.
 When the spores are released, splashing water from rain or irrigation transfer them to new healthy plants.
 After weeks of germination, spores tend to wash down to the crown and root areas which eventually induces the melting out phase of the turf by late spring or early summer.

 Environment

-The following environmental conditions are crucial for Turf Melting Out to thrive:
+The following environmental conditions are crucial for turf melting out to thrive: